Mistakes are an unavoidable part of the learning process, but when making them costs your business money, they tend to sting a little more.

 Confounding variables are exactly what they sound like – variables within your A/B test that will mess with the results.
 Failing to identify them means risking the validity of your data.
 Here’s an example from Optimize Smart of what confounding variables might look like in your tests:

-For example, if you change your ading to generate different traffic to your variation in the middle of a test, you’re altering the outcome by changing the people who land on your page.
+For example, if you change your ad targeting to generate different traffic to your variation in the middle of a test, you’re altering the outcome by changing the people who land on your page.
 As a completely different demographic, those people might be more receptive to your variation headline or image.

 Remember that all things other than the element you’re evaluating should be equal and remain equal throughout the entirety of your A/B tests.
 This way, you can be confident the difference in performance is a result of the element you’re testing.